jonas1ara/Numerical-methods-fs/README.md

 # Numerical methods using fsharp

+## This repository provides a brief overview of some common numerical methods used in scientific computing and mathematical problem solving, implemented in the F# functional language.

 ![VG using F#](./img/VG.jpeg)
 _Fsharp makes it easy to use numerical methods even for Van Gogh_